-Monday was the deadline for small nonprofits to file overdue Form 990s or face loss of tax-exempt status.
+Monday was the deadline for small nonprofits to file overdue Form 990s or face automatic revocation of tax-exempt status.
 Notwithstanding Monday’s deadline, Internal Revenue Service (IRS) Commissioner Doug Shulman said the agency will do what it can for small charities to keep their exemptions in a statement released on Tuesday.

-Commissioner Shulman said the IRS will be “providing additional guidance in the near future on how it will help these organizations maintain their important tax-exempt status – even if they missed the May 17 deadline.”
-According to the statement, the IRS will offer “relief to these small organizations and provide them with the opportunity to keep their critical tax-exempt status intact.”
+Commissioner Shulman said the IRS will be providing additional guidance in the near future on how it will help these organizations maintain their tax-exempt status – even if they missed the May 17 deadline.
+According to the statement, the IRS will offer relief to these small nonprofits and provide them with the opportunity to retain their tax-exempt status.

-The issue is due to provisions in the Pension Protection Act of 2006 that require nonprofits to start filing at least a Form 990-N (“e-Postcard”), even if their annual receipts were less than $25,000 and requiring the IRS to revoke the tax-exempt status of nonprofit that fail to file their Form 990 for three consecutive years.
+The issue is due to provisions in the Pension Protection Act of 2006 that require nonprofits to start filing at least a Form 990-N (e-Postcard), even if their annual receipts were less than $50,000, and requiring the IRS to revoke the tax-exempt status nonprofits that fail to file their Form 990 for 3 consecutive years.
 This is the third year since the law took effect.
-Now, hundreds of thousands of small nonprofits — which have likely not tracked filing requirements since there were none until recently, are facing automatic revocation of their tax-exempt status.
+Now, hundreds of thousands of small nonprofits — which have likely not tracked filing requirements since there were none until recently, are facing automatic revocation of tax-exempt status.